FayKn/BkChess/README.md

 Known bugs
 ----------
-- The thing that should remove the other walkables when another piece is sleected is not working for Brutes dunno why tho
+- The thing that should remove the other walkables when another piece is selected is not working for Brutes dunno why tho
 ----------

 The differences between this and normal chess are: